linode/docs/docs/guides/development/javascript/typescript-datatypes-introduction/index.md

 welcomePeople(["Moe","Larry”,"Curly"]);
 {{</ file >}}

-When you run the code, the log output you get is:
+When you run the code, you get the following log output:

 {{< output >}}
 [LOG]: "Welcome lone traveler Moe"